jocimor/portfolio/README.md

 ## Slicing Columns in a DataFrame
 Here is an example of some code I wrote demonstrating how to read in a CSV file, create a DataFrame, and [slice the dataframe for certain columns using the groupby function](Portfolio_groupby.md).

 ## Data Visualization
+Here is an example of [some code I wrote to generate a histogram using matplotlib.pyplot](Portfolio_data_visualization.md).

 ## Demo on Creating a Notebook on CoCalc